 2nd Generation (X254) | 2023-Present |

 Hold up – why does knowing about these generations matter?
 Simple.
-Each leap forward in the GLC’s evolution brought tweaks to design, tech upgrades, and performance boosts.
+Each leap forward in the GLC’s evolution brought adjustments to design, tech upgrades, and performance improvements.

-For savvy buyers and car enthusiasts, these generational shifts could be the deciding factor between “just okay” and “absolutely perfect.”
+For astute buyers and car enthusiasts, these generational shifts could be the deciding factor between “just okay” and “absolutely perfect.”

 Mercedes-Benz GLC Best, Neutral, and Worst Years

 When it comes to picking the cream of the crop (or avoiding the lemons) in the Mercedes-Benz GLC lineup, we don’t mess around.
-Our rankings are based on a diverse array of factors:
+Our rankings are based on a varied array of factors:

 - What owners are saying (straight from the horse’s mouth)